openbraininstitute/brain-indexer/docs/intro.rst

 -------------------

 Another common example is to create a spatial index of synapses imported from a sonata file.
-In this case SynapseIndexer is the appropriate class to use:
+In this case SynapseIndexBuilder is the appropriate class to use:

 .. code-block:: python

-    from spatial_index import SynapseIndexer
+    from spatial_index import SynapseIndexBuilder
     from libsonata import Selection
-    indexer = SynapseIndexer.from_sonata_file(EDGE_FILE, "All", return_indexer=True)
+    indexer = SynapseIndexBuilder.from_sonata_file(EDGE_FILE, "All", return_indexer=True)

 Then one can query the synapses index by getting the gids first and then querying the edge file for the synapse data.
 Keep in mind that the resulting objects only have two properties: gid and centroid.